allenop/Youtube_Data_Harvesting/README.md

-Project Title YouTube Data Harvesting and Warehousing using SQL, MongoDB and Streamlit
+Project Title YouTube Data Harvesting and Warehousing using MySQL, Python and Streamlit

 Problem Statement:
 The problem statement is to create a Streamlit application that allows users to access and analyze datas of multiple YouTube channels.